mikadosoftware/devmanual/docs/chapters/manual/using_burpsuite.rst

+:manual
 Burp Suite
 ==========

 A java based, advanced proxy / intercept / wiretapping tool for watching your REST API talk and debug.

 Its less user-friendly than charles, but it runs on FreeBSD...